-I have been told about additional procedures, which may become nece listed below any procedures that I do not wish to be carried out without Patient's signature Name (PRINT) Signed consent for research on removed tissue A witness should sign below if the patient is unable to sign but has indicate people/children may also like a parent to sign here (see notes).
-Signed ğ Confirmation of consent (to be completed by a health profession procedure, if the patient has signed the form in advance) On behalf of the team treating the patient, I have confirmed with the patie questions and wishes the procedure to go ahead.
-Signed Important notes: (tick if applicable) ☐ See also advance directive/living will (e.g. Jehovah's Witness form)
+I have been told about additional procedures, which may become necessary during my treatment.
+I have listed below any procedures that I do not wish to be carried out without further discussion.

+Signed consent for research on removed tissue

+Confirmation of consent (to be completed by a health professional when a patient is admitted for a procedure, if the patient has signed the form in advance)

+Important notes: (tick if applicable)

+□ See also advance directive/living will (e.g. Jehovah's Witness form)

+□ Patient has withdrawn consent (ask patient to sign/date here)